 Service Host: SuperFetch and High Disk Usage

-Sometimes the system might erase the information in the RAM and send information of the of the recently used files.
+- Sometimes the system might erase the information in the RAM and send information of the recently used files.

-And, here you lead to slowdowns due to low storage or even an optimized storage.
-Why because? the space is filled by large details of the recent files that you have opened
+- And, here you lead to slowdowns due to low storage or even optimized storage.
+Why because? space is filled by large details of the recent files that you have opened

-This is a bit hard to detect because this process runs together with other services and task manager might not detect the problem.
+- This is a bit hard to detect because this process runs together with other services and the task managers might not detect the problem.

 Read the following instructions to see the several steps you can take to solve the 100% high disk usage problem right now.